How to Remove Dried Grout from Porcelain Tile

-Grout is a cement applied between tiles to fill the gaps and help to keep the porcelain tiles in place.
+Grout is a cement applied between tiles to fill the gaps and keep porcelain tiles in place.
 Applying grout can be messy and leftover grout on the surface of the tile or baseboards can make a tiling job look unprofessional.
 Wet grout is easy to wipe away with a damp sponge but because it is comprised mainly of cement, it can be very difficult to fully remove dried grout from porcelain tile.
 Fortunately, there are a few methods that can help to remove even the most stubborn dried-on grout from tiles without damaging the finish of the tile.

 Sugar & Water Method

 - Wood Stick